GluuFederation/docs-ce-prod/docs/source/upgrade/index.md

 ## Upgrade from 3.1.x to 3.1.6

+!!!
+Note
+    It is assumed that `/install/community-edition-setup/setup.properties.last` is available.
+Upgrade script uses information in this file to perform upgrade.

 To perform an in-place upgrade to Gluu Server 3.1.6, download and run our in-place upgrade script, following these instructions:

 1. Log in to your server with `service gluu-server-3.1.x login`